Dalton Springs Campground

 Directions

-From Monticello, turn west onto 200 West/Abajo Drive/County Road 101/Forest Service Road 49 and continue for approximately 4.5 miles.
-The campground will be on your left.
+From Monticello, turn west onto 200 West/Abajo Drive/County Road 101/Forest Service Road 49 and continue approximately 4.5 miles.
+The campground is on the left.

 Amenities